Rafficer/linux-cli-community/USAGE.md

 #### DNS Leak Protection

-ProtonVPN-CLI features a DNS Leak Protection feature, which makes sure that you will use ProtonVPN's DNS Servers.
-This protects you from third parties (like your ISP) being able to see your DNS queries and therefore invading your privacy.
+ProtonVPN-CLI features a DNS Leak Protection feature, which makes sure that your online traffic uses ProtonVPN's DNS Servers.
+This prevents third parties (like your ISP) from being able to see your DNS queries (and, therefore, your browsing history).

-ProtonVPN-CLI accomplishes this by updating the `/etc/resolv.conf` file when you connect to a VPN server and make sure that only ProtonVPN's DNS Server is written in this file.
+ProtonVPN-CLI accomplishes this by updating the `/etc/resolv.conf` file when you connect to a VPN server, and makes sure that only ProtonVPN's DNS Server is written in this file.
 It will also backup the previous state of `/etc/resolv.conf` to revert all changes upon disconnection.

-Please note that when you change network (different Wifi) while being connected, `/etc/resolv.con` can be updated by your system.
-This can cause DNS leaks, so for best security, use `protonvpn reconnect` after changing network.
+Please note that if you change your network (e.g., if you connect to a different WiFi hotspot) without first disconnecting, `/etc/resolv.conf` will likely be updated, which would remove ProtonVPN's DNS Servers.
+This could cause DNS leaks, so to keep your data safe, use `protonvpn reconnect` after changing your network.

 **Enabling DNS Leak Protection**

-To enable DNS Leak Protection use the `protonvpn configure` command, then press `4` to choose DNS Management.
+To enable DNS Leak Protection, use the `protonvpn configure` command, then press `4` to choose DNS Management.
 Then press `1` to choose that you want to enable DNS Leak Protection.

-From now on your DNS queries are secured.
+After you activate this feature, your DNS queries will be secure.

 #### Custom DNS

-If you always want to use a custom DNS Server when you connect to ProtonVPN, ProtonVPN-CLI allows you to do this as well.
-You can add up to 3 custom DNS Servers.
+You can also make a custom DNS server your default for all your ProtonVPN connections.
+ProtonVPN-CLI lets you add up to 3 custom DNS Servers.

 **Enabling Custom DNS**

-To enable DNS Leak Protection use the `protonvpn configure` command, then press `4` to choose DNS Management.
-Then press `2` to choose that you want to configure custom DNS Servers.
-Now enter the IPs of up to 3 DNS Servers you want to use and confirm with Enter.
+To configure custom DNS Servers, use the `protonvpn configure` command, then press `4` to choose DNS Management.
+Then press `2` to choose that you want to configure a custom DNS Server.
+Now enter the IP addresses of up to 3 DNS Servers you want to use and confirm with Enter.

 #### Disabling DNS Management